-Our CEO and Board of Trustees are vital to the work that we do at SOS Children’s Villages UK.
+Our Board of Trustees are vital to the work that we do at SOS Children’s Villages UK.
 They share our core values and work hard to help us maintain complete transparency with our partners and our supporters.

 Dame Mary Richardson, President